Wai-Technologies/raaghu-react/README.md

 ## <a name='license'></a> License

-This project is licensed under the MIT License - see the [`LICENSE`](https://github.com/Wai-Technologies/raaghu-react/blob/production/LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [`LICENSE`](https://github.com/Wai-Technologies/raaghu-react/blob/production/LICENSE) file for details.

 ## <a name='communities'></a> Communities